dguibert/seissol-spack-aid/spack/README.rst

 .. code-block:: bash

   module load seissol-env-develop-<compiler>-<hash>
+  # or: spack load seissol-env@develop

   # if you compile seissol-env with a compiler installed with Spack
   # you may need to load that compiler as well
   module load <compiler>
+  # or: spack load gcc@<version>

-After that, you can compile SeisSol using either CMake or :ref:`Scons <compiling-seissol>`.
+After that, you can compile SeisSol using CMake.

 SeisSol-Utils